Ariane 5: Notable launches

 The first launch of the ECA variant on 11 December 2002 ended in failure when a main booster problem caused the rocket to veer off-course, forcing its self-destruction three minutes into the flight.
 Its payload of two communications satellites (STENTOR and Hot Bird 7), valued at about €630 million, was lost in the Atlantic Ocean.
 The fault was determined to have been caused by a leak in coolant pipes allowing the nozzle to overheat.
 After this failure, Arianespace SA delayed the expected January 2003 launch for the Rosetta mission to 26 February 2004, but this was again delayed to early March 2004 due to a minor fault in the foam that protects the cryogenic tanks on the Ariane 5.
-As of June 2017, the failure of the first ECA launch was the last failure of an Ariane 5; since then, 82 consecutive launches have been successful, from April 2003 with the launch of INSAT-3A and Galaxy 12 satellites, to flight 240 in December 2017.
+The failure of the first ECA launch was the last failure of an Ariane 5 until flight 241 in January 2018.

 On 27 September 2003, the last Ariane 5G boosted three satellites (including the first European lunar probe, SMART-1), in Flight 162.
 On 18 July 2004, an Ariane 5G+ boosted what was at the time the heaviest telecommunication satellite ever, Anik F2, weighing almost 6000 kg.

 The first successful launch of the Ariane 5ECA took place on 12 February 2005.
 The payload consisted of the XTAR-EUR military communications satellite, a 'SLOSHSAT' small scientific satellite and a MaqSat B2 payload simulator.
 The launch had been scheduled for October 2004, but additional testing and a military launch (of a Helios 2A observation satellite) delayed the attempt.

 On 11 August 2005, the first Ariane 5GS (featuring the Ariane 5ECA's improved solid motors) boosted Thaicom 4, the heaviest telecommunications satellite to date at 6505 kg, into orbit.

 On 16 November 2005, the third Ariane 5ECA launch (the second successful ECA launch) took place.
 It carried a dual payload consisting of Spaceway F2 for DirecTV and Telkom-2 for PT Telekomunikasi of Indonesia.
 This was the launch vehicle's heaviest dual payload to date, at more than 8000 kg.

 On 27 May 2006, an Ariane 5ECA launch vehicle set a new commercial payload lifting record of 8200 kg.
 The dual-payload consisted of the Thaicom 5 and Satmex 6 satellites.